Meet Your Administrators

 Mike Parker, Principal, Medford Campus

-As a lifetime resident of Burlington County, Michael Parker has been an educator for 20 years as a teacher, coach and administrator.
-Upon graduating from The College of New Jersey with a Bachelor’s degree in Technology Education, Mr. Parker began teaching technology education classes at Burlington Township High School for 9 years.
-During this time, he held positions of head baseball coach, assistant football coach and assistant basketball coach.
+As a lifetime resident of Burlington County, Michael Parker has been an educator for 20+ years, first as a teacher, coach and more recently as an administrator.
+Upon graduating from The College of New Jersey with a Bachelor’s Degree in Technology Education, Mr. Parker began teaching technology education classes at Burlington Township High School.
+During this time, he held the positions of head baseball coach, assistant football coach and assistant basketball coach.
 After earning his Master’s degree in School Leadership from Wilmington College, he was named Assistant Principal at Northern Burlington Regional School District for almost 3 years before being named Assistant Principal at BCIT-Medford.
-Mr. Parker was then promoted to principal in 2007 at the Medford campus after five years where he currently has oversight of several different departments and academic areas.
+Mr. Parker was then promoted to principal in 2007 at the Medford Campus.

 Joseph Venuto, Principal, Westampton Campus